AkhileshVijayan/DataScience-projects/ChromeApp Fake Review Analyzer/README.md

-# Chromeapp postive Review Analyser with one star rating
+# Chromeapp positive Review Analyser with one star rating

 There are times when a user writes Good, Nice App or any other positive text, in the review and gives 1-star rating.
 Your goal is to identify the reviews where the semantics of review text does not match rating.